Empire Theatre (42nd Street): Multiplex

-The AMC Empire 25 opened in April 2000, being the second multiplex to open on the block, after the E-Walk complex.
+The AMC Empire 25 opened on April 21, 2000, being the second multiplex to open on the block, after the E-Walk complex.
 Theatrical insiders claimed that the Empire 25 had cost $70 million, which might have made it the most expensive movie theater ever built, but AMC refused to disclose the construction cost.
 In its first year of operation, the Empire 25 struggled to compete with the E-Walk; it had not screened many major films in part because of a lack of successful feature films.
 By 2001, the Empire 25 had become one of the most popular in the world, grossing over $500,000 a week.
 The Times Square Cafe opened on the multiplex's balcony level in 2001 and later closed.
 The Hollywood Reporter, in 2005, quoted a Focus Features executive as saying that the Empire 25 was "one of the best art houses in the country".
 A digital IMAX screen, the first in New York City, opened at the Empire 25 in September 2008.

 The multiplex remained one of the United States' most profitable movie theaters in the mid-2000s.
 It was especially popular on holiday weekends; for instance, it hosted 131 screenings of 14 separate films on Christmas Day in 2009.
 The Hollywood Reporter reported in 2011 that the Empire 25 had two million guests per year or an average of 40,000 guests per week.
 By contrast, the average multiplex in the United States had a third as many visitors.
 The Empire 25's success was attributed not only to its central location near Times Square but also because it offered independent and art films in addition to major features.
 Because of varying patronage throughout the week, the number of employees varied widely, from 20 workers on a typical weekday to nearly 140 during the summer.
 AMC also rented out the Empire 25's space for various events, such as a showcase of 3D films and an experimental-music festival.

 The Empire 25, along with other movie theaters in New York state, was temporarily closed during much of 2020 due to the COVID-19 pandemic.
 The theater reopened in March 2021 after being dark for nearly a year.
 The Empire 25 remains AMC's flagship multiplex in the 2020s.